ExpediaGroup/graphql-kotlin/website/versioned_docs/version-6.x.x/schema-generator/customizing-schemas/generator-config.md

 title: Generator Configuration & Hooks
 ---

-`graphql-kotlin-schema-generator` provides a single function, `toSchema,` to generate a schema from Kotlin objects.
+`graphql-kotlin-schema-generator` provides a single function, `toSchema`, to generate a schema from Kotlin objects.
 This function accepts four arguments: config, queries, mutations and subscriptions.

 ## TopLevelObjects